spardue/rest-oracle-go-seed/README.md

 ## Development and debugging using VSCode

-Open this directory in VScode and install the following Google plugin: https://code.visualstudio.com/docs/languages/go
+Open this directory in VScode and install the following plugin: https://code.visualstudio.com/docs/languages/go

-The developrer machine must have Oracle Instant Client installed for this to work.
+The developer machine must have Oracle Instant Client installed for this to work.
 Look at the Dockerfile for hints on what to install.

 The directory `./vscode/` contains a launch file that runs this project in debug mode.
 This is useful for debugging and development.